someparty/someparty/source/articles/2021-01-17-gates-of-heaven.html.markdown

 description: Sounds and visuals, new and old from Sam Coffey and the Iron Lungs, Tough Age, Souvenir, Dogo Suicide, Mo Kenney, The Effens, Harkness, Laurie, Roach, and the legendary D.O.A.
 ---

-*Some Party is a newsletter sharing the latest in independent Canadian rock'n'roll, curated weekly by Adam White.
-Each edition explores punk, garage, psych, and otherwise uncategorizable indie rock, drawing lines from proto to post and taking some weird diversions along the way.*

 ###[Sam Coffey and The Iron Lungs](https://samcoffeyandtheironlungs.bandcamp.com): "Gates of Heaven"
 ==Listen at [Bandcamp](https://samcoffeyandtheironlungs.bandcamp.com/track/gates-of-heaven)==